Why some employee forums fail (and how to change that)

 We find there are typically 3 kinds of groups we work with:

-• Established forum/committees that are not as effective as they could be.
+• Established forums/committees that are not as effective as they could be.

-• Representatives elected solely for the purpose of an acquisition, merger or business reorganisation.
+• Representatives elected solely for an acquisition, merger or business reorganisation.

 Many workplace challenges – but here are our solutions